VCE Dance is taken over four Units.

 VCE Dance is about learning how to choreograph, the study is designed to develop students’ understanding and appreciation of dance as an art form.
 Focusing on the development of dance technique, personal movement vocabulary, choreography and analysis, students create and perform their own dance works while analysing the dance works of others.

-VCE Dance prepares students to be creative, innovative, skilled and productive contributors to the art form, as well as discerning, reflective and critical viewers.
+VCE Dance prepares students to be creative, innovative, skilled and productive contributors to dance, as well as discerning, reflective and critical viewers.
 It provides pathways to training and tertiary study in dance performance and dance criticism."